 Serverless architecture offers several benefits for enterprises.

-Simplicity.
+- Simplicity.
 The first benefit is simplicity.
-Instead of worrying about infrastructure management functions, such as capacity provisioning and hardware maintenance, teams can focus on application design, deployment, and delivery.
+Instead of worrying about infrastructure management, capacity provisioning and hardware maintenance, teams can focus on application design, deployment, and delivery.

-Speed.
-Speed is next; serverless solutions are quick to spin up or down as needed, and there are no delays due to limited storage or resource access.
+- Speed.
+Serverless solutions spin up or down quickly as needed, with no delays due to limited storage or resource access.

-Scalability.
+- Scalability.
 Finally, there’s scalability.
-Using a FaaS model makes it possible to scale up individual application functions as needed rather than increase total resource allocation for your entire application, which helps reduce total resource costs and improve overall app efficiency.
+Using a FaaS model makes it possible to scale up individual application functions as needed.
+Rather than increasing total resource allocation for your entire application, this flexibility reduces resource costs and improves overall app efficiency.

 AWS serverless offerings

 Amazon divides its serverless solutions into three broad categories with 12 specific services.
-But which are the best fit for your business, and where do they make the most sense in your serverless application stack?
+But which fit your business best, and where do they make the most sense in your serverless application stack?
 Let’s explore each in more detail.